 Spiders – Make a large circle by wrapping two pipe cleaners for the body.
 Cut small legs out of a black pipe cleaner.
 Glue the pipe cleaners’ legs to the body of the spider.

 Monsters & Bats – Wrap a paper towel or toilet paper roll with construction paper.
-Glue on google eyes and cut out construction paper shapes for the mouth, teeth, and crazy hair to make monsters.
-To make bats glue on construction paper wings.
+Glue on googly eyes and cut out construction paper shapes for the mouth, teeth, and crazy hair to make monsters.
+To make bats, glue on construction paper wings.

 Ghosts – Place a white napkin over a lollipop.
 Then tie a ribbon under the lollipop to make it look like a ghost.
 Use a marker to draw eyes and then tie up the ghost to hang from the ceiling.

-Leaf Collage – Collect colorful leaves in your backyard or on a family walk.
-Then paste them to a large piece of construction paper to make a leaf collage.
+Leaf Collage – A super easy halloween craft that also gets your kids outside.
+Collect colorful leaves in your backyard or on a family walk.
+Then paste them onto a large piece of construction paper to make a leaf collage.